Logo Icon

 4. Time yourself

-Set a timer while practicing reasoning questions for the Christ University Entrance Exam.
+Set a timer while practising reasoning questions for the Christ University Entrance Exam.

 Working within a time limit trains your brain to think faster without losing accuracy.